rogerburtonpatel/vml/README.md

 # vml
-Code and proofs for Verse-ML, an equation-style sub-ml language.
+Code and proofs for P+ and V-, a pattern-based language and a subset of Verse.
 Part of an undergraduate senior thesis with Norman Ramsey, Milod Kazerounian, and Roger Burtonpatel.